activitypods/activitypods/packages/events/README.md

 - `/invitees` with the list of actors who have been invited to the event
 - `/inviters` with the list of actors who are allowed to invite to the event
+- `/attendees` with the list of actors who are attending the event (including the organizer)

 ## Handled activities